mahmud1rahman/travel-site/README.md

                         # Travel-site

-[Travel-Site](https://mahmud1rahman.github.io/travel-site/) - To see the  finished Project !
+[Travel-Site](https://mahmud1rahman.github.io/travel-site/) - To see the finished Project through GitHub page !
+[Travel-Site](https://rana-site-project.netlify.com/) - To see the finished Project on Netlify !

 ## Getting Started